Can we choose our racial identities? Should we?

 The New York Times’ Wesley Morris, in “The Year We Obsessed About Identity,” says that personal technologies of the digital age are “help[ing] us create alternate or auxiliary personae.”

-A newfound fluidity has limits, however.
-Bodies still matter.
-The history, and cultural heritage, of those bodies matter.
 “After centuries of women living alongside men, and of the races living adjacent to one another, even if only notionally, our rigidly enforced gender and racial lines are finally breaking down,” he writes.
 “There’s a sense of fluidity and permissiveness and a smashing of binaries.
 We’re all becoming one another.”

 This fluidity has limits, however.
 Bodies still matter.
 The history, and cultural heritage, of those bodies matter.
 In the US, as the deaths of Bland, Gray and countless black and brown Americans makes abundantly clear, the political, economic, and cultural structures that make up America discriminate against certain bodies.
 Police maim and kill these bodies.